 Try it: Hearts of Palm and Avocado Salad

-Why I like it: To me, this is a perfect salad for a BBQ -- it pairs well with any protein!
+Why I like it: To me, this is a perfect salad for a barbecue -- it pairs well with any protein!
 Think about adding chickpeas to round this out as a complete salad.

 Try it: Watermelon and Feta Salad